 Pubes are decidedly unfashionable right now, with more and more dudes choosing to shave them all off.
 But should they be doing that?
 Here’s what your pubic hair is doing down there in the first place.

 Why It’s There (and What it Does)

-As with most things to do with evolution, the most plausible theory argues that pubes increase our chances of getting laid, and thus, reproducing.
-This is supported by the fact that pubic hair tends to show up during puberty, around the same time your apocrine sweat glands begin secreting pheromones—chemicals that our body produces to indicate that we’ve gone through puberty and may be able to produce offspring.
+As with most things to do with evolution, the most plausible theory as to why we have them at all argues that pubes at some point increased our chances of getting laid, and thus, reproducing.
+This is supported by the fact that pubic hair tends to show up during puberty, around the same time your apocrine sweat glands begin secreting pheromones — chemicals that our body produces to indicate that we’ve gone through puberty and may be able to produce offspring.
 This also explains why pubic hair begins to thin when men and women reach an age where they can no longer make the babies.

 Why It’s Different From Head Hair

 Besides the idea that pubic hair is supposed to act as a cushiony buffer between your body and your partner’s body (as well as any germs that find their way in the middle), it’s not entirely clear why our hair down there is so distinctly thick, short and (usually) curly.
 One theory suggests that anything else would simply be impractical: To have long, luscious, flowing locks hanging down between your legs would be terribly inconvenient, especially during sexual intercourse.
 On the other hand, it’s sad to think about all those crazy pubic hair styles we’re missing out on.

 While it may seem odd that there’s a stray pube in almost every urinal you visit, the truth is that pubes don’t shed any quicker than any other hair.
 Generally speaking, we lose anywhere from 50 to 100 hairs per day.
 It’s possible that pubes end up in the urinal more often than not because they’ve already detached from the skin and fall from the underwear they’re trapped in as soon as their owner pulls down his briefs — which would probably happen right above a urinal.